 Alberta Education’s First Nations, Metis and Inuit (FNMI) Education Policy Framework aims to increase the knowledge among all Albertans of the governance, history, treaty and Aboriginal rights, lands, cultures, and languages.
-It also aims to provide learners with culturally relevant learning opportunities and supports, and achieve progress on long term goals.
+It provides learners with culturally relevant learning opportunities and supports, and achieve progress on long-term goals.

-It includes guidelines on what teachers and educators can do in order to more culturally sensitive to Aboriginal students, parents, and the community overall.
+It includes guidelines on how teachers and educators can be more culturally sensitive to Aboriginal students, parents, and the community overall.

-Lastly, it discusses the concept of the Circle of Courage, an idea where four main values: belonging, mastery, independence, and generosity, are explored in hopes that youth can lead more meaningful and enriched lives.
-Through the use of Talking Circles, participants are able to share their point of view with others in a safe and productive space where everyone can mutually listen to and respect one another.
+Lastly, it discusses the concept of the Circle of Courage, an idea where 4 main values: belonging, mastery, independence, and generosity, are explored in hopes that youth can lead more meaningful and enriched lives.
+By using Talking Circles, participants are able to share their point of view with others in a safe and productive space where everyone can mutually listen to and respect one another.

 Many First Nations and Inuit ceremonies focus on showing respect and gratitude for gifts of the physical and spiritual world and aim to maintain harmony and balance between humankind and creation.
-These traditional practices have been passed on from generation to generation and go back to the beginning of time.
+These traditional practices have been passed on from generation to generation.

 Ceremonial gatherings include: